jpsalvadorm63/react-briza/react_router/COURSE_09.md

 ...
 ```

-Notice we're no longer passing anything as a prop to App.
+Notice we're no longer passing anything as a prop to Widget.
 Now, in order to gain access to the popular repos, we'll get it off of props.staticContext.data.
 Let's head over to our Grid component where we need the data and make that change.

 ```
 class Grid extends Component {